alexarje/sensing/book/week1.md

 title: "Week 1: Tuning in"
 subtitle: Exploring the Foundations of Music Psychology and Technology
 subject: MUS2640 Sensing Sound and Music
-Description: This page introduces the foundational concepts of music psychology and technology, exploring how humans perceive, experience, and create sound and music through both psychological and technological perspectives.
+description: This page introduces the foundational concepts of music psychology and technology, exploring how humans perceive, experience, and create sound and music through both psychological and technological perspectives.
-exports:
-  - format: pdf
 ---

 # Sensing Sound and music